TheJoobn/cs300-course-info-manager/README.md

 o	The approach was to use appropriate data structures, namely a hash table (implemented using an unordered_map in C++) and a vector, to organize the data.

-o	Doing the analysis to understand the difference in the data structures help me choose the right one for handling the data.
+o	Analyzing the differences in the data structures helped me choose the right one for handling the data.
 Overall the hash table made the most sense for this assignment.
 A hash table makes it easy to quickly access course details, and the vector helps maintain order.

         ==========================================================

 **How did you overcome any roadblocks you encountered while going through the activities or project?**

-Whenever i faced roadblocks i enacted the following strategies:
+Whenever I faced roadblocks I enacted the following strategies:

 •	I would go over the supplied  requirements and documentation.